snowtoslow/url-shorteshner/README.md

 # url-shorteshner

-cd $GOPATH/go/src/grpc-url-shortener
+     cd $GOPATH/go/src/url-shortener

+     DOCKER STUFF:
         docker-compose build --no-cache

-For testing purposes was created a totest directory, after running the container this small go application can be started and the result could be obtained;
+        docker-compose up

+    1. For testing purposes were created tests for controller which can be run after docker running docker-compose up;
-Main application is exposed in port: 8083
+    2. Main application is exposed on port: 8083